Campus Improvement Plan

 2022-23: TELPAS Progress Rate 47% (Baseline Year)

-Staff Responsible for Monitoring: Teachers, Administrators, interventionist, associate teacher
+Staff Responsible for Monitoring: Teachers, leadership team, administrators

 Strategy 2: Provide professional development for teachers on second language acquisition strategies to support student transition to L2.
 All teachers will receive trainings throughout the school year to align lesson plans and implementation to PLDs.
 Use PLDs rubrics for ongoing assessment of students.

-Strategy's Expected Result/Impact: Increase EB performance on state and local assessments, ELDPM student reports
+Strategy's Expected Result/Impact: Increase EB performance on state assessments and ELPDPM student reports..

-Staff Responsible for Monitoring: Teachers, Administrators, MCLs, interventionist
+Staff Responsible for Monitoring: Teachers, Administration and interventionist

 Goals